 I also love the idea behind apps like Healthy Wage — you can literally bet on yourself to reach your fitness goals (like losing weight), and earn (or lose!) real money when you follow through.

-Not all of these motivational tricks wil work for everyone, and you might to toy with and combine a few different tactics to help you stay on track.
+Not all of these motivational tricks will work for everyone, and you might want to toy with and combine a few different tactics to help you stay on track.

 My favorite ways to stay motivated to work out?
 Following a plan, competing against myself, and living a fit lifestyle (as opposed to chasing temporary goals).